missdays/battleship/README.md

 ![Initial image](img/initialimg.png)
 ## How to play

-The goal of this game is to sink the opponent's battleship that is hidden.
+The goal of this game is to sink the opponent's ships that is hidden.

 Players can customise the grid size and decide the number of ships they'd like to have and add their username.